httpwg/http-extensions/draft-ietf-httpbis-h3-websockets.md

 {{!RFC6455}} over a single stream of an HTTP/2 connection.
 It defines an Extended CONNECT method which specifies a new ":protocol" pseudo header field and new semantics for the ":path" and ":authority" pseudo header fields.
-It also defines a new HTTP/2 SETTING sent by a server to allow the client to use  Extended CONNECT.
+It also defines a new HTTP/2 setting sent by a server to allow the client to use  Extended CONNECT.

 The HTTP/3 stream closure is also analogous to the TCP connection